 Why Do Wisdom Teeth Need to Be Removed?

-When removing a wisdom tooth that has already erupted, Dr. Artino will use a tool called an elevator to lift it out of its socket before using dental forceps to gently rock it back and forth until it is worked free of the connective tissue within the socket.
+When removing a wisdom tooth that has already erupted, we will use a tool called an elevator to lift it out of its socket before using dental forceps to gently rock it back and forth until it is worked free of the connective tissue.
 However, if the wisdom teeth do not emerge completely from the gum tissue, they become impacted and require surgical extractions.

 Recovering from Wisdom Teeth Extraction

 After your wisdom teeth are removed, you can expect to experience some temporary discomfort, facial swelling, and bleeding.
-It’s still important to maintain a proper oral hygiene routine, but remember to brush and rinse gently while avoiding the extraction site.
-The shifting pressures of spitting or drinking through a straw can dislodge the blood clot over the extraction site, leading to a painful condition called dry socket, so it’s important to avoid doing these things and refrain from carbonated beverages while you are healing.
+It’s still important to maintain a proper oral hygiene routine but remember to brush and rinse gently while avoiding the extraction site.
+The shifting pressures of spitting or drinking through a straw can dislodge the blood clot, leading to a painful condition called dry socket, so it’s important to avoid doing these things and refrain from carbonated beverages while you are healing.
 It’s best to stick to a soft diet until you can chew tougher foods comfortably, and it’s crucial that you take any prescribed medications as instructed.
 If you have any concerns while recovering, please contact our office.

-The cost of wisdom tooth extraction in Lakewood can differ between patients depending on a number of factors, like how many wisdom teeth need to be removed.
+The cost of wisdom tooth extractions in Lakewood can differ between patients depending on several factors, like how many wisdom teeth need to be removed.
 Our team will outline these cost-associated details with you during your initial consultation, complete a dental insurance benefits check, if needed, and answer any questions you may have.
 To learn more about our financing options, give our team a call today.

 Wisdom Tooth Extractions FAQs